 Popular coastal hiking trail (41.4 km) that stretches from Goose River, the Western boundary of Fundy National Park to Big Salmon River, a popular tourist destination east of the community of St. Martins.
 Considered by many to be the longest stretch of undeveloped coastline between Florida and Labrador.

 Trails in and around the Village of Memramcook.

 Trails in and around the Town of Sackville.

 Hiking trail located near Elgin, which passes through reclaimed farmland and a former manganese mining plant.

 A notable mountain bike trail on the outskirts of the Village of Alma.

 An approximately 4 km series of three trails running through the Fort Folly Reserve.

-Well established and widely used trail of 58.3 km which travels from the lowlands of the Fundy Biosphere Reserve in the town of Riverview, up to and across the Reserve's highlands region terminating at Fundy National Park.
+Well established and widely used trail of 58.3 km which travels from the lowlands of the Fundy Biosphere Region in the town of Riverview, up to and across the Region's highlands region terminating at Fundy National Park.